INDAPlus21/azeezd-assembly/README.md

 Currently compiling and running can be done through Rust's Package Manager, Cargo.

 - For compiling do `cargo run c yourSourceFile.viv outputFileName`
-- For running do `cargo run r yourexecuteable.viv`
+- For running do `cargo run r yourexecuteable.vivex`
 - For compiling and running do `cargo run cr yourSourceFile.viv outputFileName`

 (`outputFileName` is optional.
 Default will be `out.vivex`)